Skip to the content

 Gardens grow inside and outside!
 It doesn’t matter if you live in a tiny apartment or on a giant farm, you can grow your own food wherever you are!

-Beautiful Bugs
+GROW with Beautiful Bugs

 Bugs play a vital role in the success of a garden and are such fun to study.
 We will look at how pollination works, life cycles, and create a fun bug craft.